 Our Shark Encounters:

-- Caribbean reef shark snorkel: A staff and volunteer favorite.
+Caribbean reef shark snorkel: A staff and volunteer favourite.
 Here, you’re able to watch reef sharks feed while holding onto a buoyed anchor line.
 Once the sharks have dispersed, you can snorkel through the gorgeous reefs of Triangle Rocks, rich with tropical reef fish and marine invertebrates.

-- Honeymoon Harbor: Just north of Cat Cay sits an idyllic beach that boasts of a flourishing ray population.
+Honeymoon Harbour: Just north of Cat Cay sits an idyllic beach that boasts of a flourishing ray population.
 With squid in hand, we can observe and hand feed a common elasmobranch species, the southern stingray as they float by in large groups.

 The Sharklab is a non-profit 501(c)(3) organization and is run on a shoestring budget.
 Funding for our research comes from a variety of sources: scientific grants; donations; university courses; film crews; and volunteers.
 The prices we advertise are calculated to cover the costs of flight (between Miami and Bimini), accommodation, food, fuel, boat use and staff use as well as provide a donation to our research and your very own copy of our Shark Doc, Shark Lab book.
 All donations to the station are tax deductible and we can provide receipts on request.

-In order to book a Research Experience, we require a deposit equal to 10% of your total payment.
-Full payment for the research experience must be made at least 4 weeks prior to your visit.
+In order to book a Research Experience, we require a deposit of $300.
+50% of your total payment must be paid 2 months prior to your visit, and full payment for the research experience must be made at least 4 weeks prior to your visit.